-Attention: Static electricity can damage electronic devices and your system.
+Attention: Static electricity can damage the system and other electronic devices.
 To avoid damage, keep static-sensitive devices in their static-protective packages until you are ready to install them.

 To reduce the possibility of electrostatic discharge, observe the following precautions: